Beloperone guttata (Mexican Shrimp Plant) Care Indoors, Propagation, Problems and Remedies

 Mexican Shrimp Plants are a great addition to your plant collection.
 They are readily available online on Etsy (Link to Etsy).

-Mexican Shrimp Plant (Beloperone guttata) grows best in bright light with 4-6 of direct sunshine, average temperature of 18-240C, humidity of 60-70% and moderately moist, fertile, well-drained, all purpose soils coupled with monthly feeding during the growing season.
+To care for Beloperone guttata indoors, provide bright light with 4-6 of direct sunshine, average temperature of 18-240C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

 Mexican Shrimp Plant, Beloperone guttata